What Trump’s historic victory says about America

 Ms. Harris’ decision to make Minnesota Gov. Tim Walz her running mate rather than popular Gov. Josh Shapiro of Pennsylvania – the nation’s biggest battleground state – also raises questions.
 It appears a Harris-Shapiro ticket likely also would not have prevailed, but we’ll never know what his rhetorical skills and centrist, bridge-building persona could have brought to the effort to win over swing voters.

-To diehard Trump opponents, the test now is to practice what they preached: Accept the election result, and prepare to counter what some see as the potentially existential threat Mr. Trump poses to American democracy.
+To die-hard Trump opponents, the test now is to practice what they preached: Accept the election result, and prepare to counter what some see as the potentially existential threat Mr. Trump poses to American democracy.
 Exit polls show that defending democracy was the No. 1 issue for Harris voters.

 “Citizens across this country, our courts, members of the press, and those serving in our federal, state, and local governments must now be the guardrails of democracy,” former Wyoming Rep. Liz Cheney, an anti-Trump Republican and a former party leader, said in a statement Wednesday.

-The Republican takeover of the Senate, with three seats gained so far, suggests that chamber may not be the check on Mr. Trump some opponents are hoping for.
+The Republican takeover of the Senate, with three seats gained so far, suggests that this chamber may not be the check on Mr. Trump some opponents are hoping for.
 The GOP-controlled Senate will also ease confirmations of Trump Cabinet and judicial nominees.
 At press time, control of the House remained up for grabs.

 But the real story of the 2024 election is with the voters themselves, and why they voted the way they did.

 Mr. Trump made gains with nearly every demographic group.
 But the most noteworthy shift was among Hispanic voters – particularly men.
 In 2020, Mr. Biden won Hispanic men by 23 percentage points; this year, Mr. Trump won that demographic by 10 points.
-Overall, 40% of Hispanic voters cited the economy as their most important issue, nine points higher than the population as a whole.
+Overall, 40% of Hispanic voters cited the economy as their most important issue, 9 points higher than the population as a whole.

 In Los Angeles, Isabel Velez, who owns a real estate business with her husband, cast a ballot for Mr. Trump – while keeping her support for him quiet among her friends, who don’t all agree.
 She points to interest rates, violence, and abortion as her top reasons.

 First-time voter Devon Che also voted for Mr. Trump.
-The 21-year old artist was unhappy that the U.S. under President Biden seemed to be funding war in Ukraine and Gaza.
+The 21-year-old artist was unhappy that the U.S. under President Biden seemed to be funding war in Ukraine and Gaza.
 He also recalls easier economic times when Mr. Trump was in office: “It was very easy to just live life and buy day-to-day things and not worry about saving as much.”

-At the polls in Hobart, Wisconsin, Tuesday morning, Dan Skenandore said he was still pondering his options when he left his home in nearby Oneida to go vote.
+At the polls in Hobart, Wisconsin, on Tuesday morning, Dan Skenandore said he was still pondering his options when he left his home in nearby Oneida to go vote.
 He supported Mr. Trump in 2016 but switched to vote for Mr. Biden in 2020.

-“It was a difficult time, with the pandemic, all the confusion,” says Mr. Skenandore, a police officer and member of the Oneida nation, of 2020.
+“It was a difficult time, with the pandemic, all the confusion,” says Mr. Skenandore, a police officer and member of the Oneida Nation, of 2020.
 “It seemed like there was a need for strong leadership.”

 But Mr. Biden disappointed him.
 Mr. Skenandore’s own economic situation became more difficult.
 “I pay more in taxes,” he says.
 “My money is worth less.”

 Mr. Skenandore likes Mr. Trump’s idea of ending taxes on overtime pay, even though he calls it unrealistic.
 He also has positive words for Ms. Harris, citing her “message of hope.”
-And he paid close attention to the TV ads during the Packers-Lions NFL game on Sunday.
+And he paid close attention to the TV ads during the Packers-Lions NFL game Sunday.

 In the end, he says, he voted for Mr. Trump.